 The DOE strictly prohibits hazing.
 Hazing is any conduct or method of initiation into any student group that endangers a student's physical or mental health.
 Examples of hazing include but are not limited to: whipping; beating; branding; forced calisthenics; exposure to weather; forced consumption of any food, alcohol, beverage, drug or other substance; indecent exposure; or extreme mental stress such as deprivation of sleep or rest, extended isolation, or personal humiliation.
-Any incident of hazing shall result in immediate termination from participation in any athletics.
+Students found to be in violation of this policy will be subject to counsel and/or disciplinary action in accordance with Chapter 19.